masesgroup/JCOBridge-Examples/README.md

 ## .NET Libraries for use within the _Java to .NET Examples_

 ### CSharpClass

-This library contain a single class that provide double and string operations to be called from JVM .
+This library contain a single class that provide double and string operations to be called from JVM.

 ### WinFormsTestControl

 A Windows Form panel with his complete logic that will be used to demonstrate _User Interface Integration_ in a Java Graphical application.

 ### WPFTestControl

 A WPF panel with his complete logic that will be used to demonstrate _User Interface Integration_ in a Java Graphical application.

 ## Java to .NET Examples

 ### CSharp Class Use Examples

 This is a basic example where we call the simple class defined in CSharpClass.cs from a Java application.